hadious/CDSSL-Self-Supervised-Learning-Using-Nonlinear-Dependence/README.md

 - **Entry points**: `main.py` (standard datasets) and `main_imagenet.py` (larger-scale) orchestrate the end-to-end loop: data → two augmented views → encoder+expander → multi-term CDSSL loss → optimizer → checkpoints.
 - **Configuration-first**: `config.yaml` is the single source of truth for datasets, model/backbone, optimizer, augmentation, and the eight CDSSL loss weights.
 Edit the config to define an experiment; the runners stay unchanged.
-- **Separation of concerns**:
-  - **Data & Augmentations**: utilities assemble two stochastic views per sample (SimCLR-style) so the method focuses on invariances/dependences rather than dataset plumbing.
-  - **Backbone + Expander**: a standard vision backbone (e.g., ResNet-18) feeds a small projector (“expander”) head sized for correlation/HSIC statistics.
-  - **Loss Layer**: linear correlation terms (variance/covariance alignment and redundancy reduction) and nonlinear dependence terms (HSIC in RKHS) are composed with non-negative weights into a single scalar objective.

 ## Training & Evaluation Workflow